Dan's Web Tips | Brand X Browsers | User Agent Strings

 • Another site that brushes off Opera but lets in Mozilla is PhotoDisc (Getty Images).
 Its "Get Lost" page tells you to get IE or Netscape, failing to mention Mozilla or Safari.
 Since their offerings are of particular interest to graphic professionals, many of whom use Macs which come with Safari as their standard browser, it makes no sense for these people to go out of their way to tick them off like this.

 • Proffs.nu used to redirect all non-MSIE browsers to a really obnoxious page lecturing browser makers on how they need to be misfeature-compatible with MSIE because that's what the rest of the world uses, and telling users to either "upgrade" to MSIE or at least reconfigure their browsers to pretend to be MSIE to get around the redirection.
 (This latter piece of advice can be translated: "Please make your browser lie about what it is in order to get past the cluelessness of idiot webmasters like us.")
-However, they've changed it since, and now let all browsers in (and even have a "Download Mozilla Firefox" icon and a W3C icon indicating valid HTML).
-Nevertheless, they still say that they have some pages that are blocked from non-MSIE users because the pages "do not show these pages the way we would like them to be shown" and "cannot handle some of the web technologies from Microsoft" -- in other words, the site author still can't keep himself from using proprietary stuff and depending on browser quirks.
+However, they changed it later, and started letting all browsers in (and even had a "Download Mozilla Firefox" icon and a W3C icon indicating valid HTML).
+Nevertheless, they still said that they had some pages that are blocked from non-MSIE users because they "do not show these pages the way we would like them to be shown" and "cannot handle some of the web technologies from Microsoft" -- in other words, the site author still couldn't keep himself from using proprietary stuff and depending on browser quirks.
+I don't think this part of the site is still there after subsequent redesigns, though.

 • This credit union site tells many users (including those of the Mozilla Suite) that their browser is "nonstandard", then gives them a link to enter the site anyway; however, in some cases, this link doesn't work (I think it depends on cookies being enabled).